In my speaker role, I am often asked by someone, “How important is luck with respect to becoming rich?”

 - Also read:Auction clearance results December 9th – Clearance Rates Generally Ease as Auction Year Fades

 - Also read:The Top 50 Most Visited Websites in the World

 - Also read:The Rental Squeeze: Exploring Australia’s Strained Housing Markets | Property Insiders [Video]

 - Also read:Latest Asking Prices State by State | Listings and asking prices steady in lead up to market hiatus

 Unfortunately, sometimes it’s random bad luck.

-Getting hit by lightening, your employer going bankrupt, war breaking out in your country, being born with color blindness or being a jew in Germany between 1939-1945 are all types of Random Bad Luck.
+Getting hit by lightning, your employer going bankrupt, a war breaking out in your country, being born with colour blindness or being a jew in Germany between 1939-1945 are all types of Random Bad Luck.

 This is the type of good luck that entrepreneurs and dreamers create.

 They do certain things that create the opportunity for good luck to occur in their lives.

 - They pursue a dream.
 The dream requires fast learning, so they read a lot about anything related to their dream.
 This new knowledge opens their eyes to opportunities that were previously invisible to them.
 Seeing opportunities means you can pursue them.
 Opportunities that pay off, create good luck.